 Feel free to pack as early as you want, I didn’t pack my bag until I was 38 weeks but there was no real reason to believe that I’d be giving birth any earlier than my expected due date.
 I’m also known for procrastinating… So feel free to pack whenever it feels best for you!

 When preparing my bag, I kept a separate list near the hospital bag of items that I wasn’t going to pack until I was sure I’d be heading to the hospital soon, such as my toothbrush or contact case.
 Most births are not as you see in the movies, where you are rushing out of the door without a moment to spare.
 While this is possible, it is not likely in normal and healthy births.
-Plus, it may give you something to do while in early labor!
+Even though you will be preparing for The Postpartum Period and your Postpartum Care Items, it may give you something to do while in early labor!

 Minimalist Hospital Bag Items